USAJOBS/help-center/faq/application/process.md

 * Minimally qualified
 * Highest qualified

-The hiring agency may update your application status to **Reviewed**, but not all agencies provide this status.

 After the hiring agency reviews all applications, they will send the highest qualified applicants to the hiring official.

 ## 8. Interview

-The hiring official will review the "highest qualified" applications and select applicants to interview based on agency policy.
+The hiring official will review the highest qualified applications and select applicants to interview based on agency policy.
 The hiring agency will contact applicants directly to schedule interviews.

 Hiring officials can interview applicants using: